This program is supported by Buddies in Bad Times Theatre.

 About

-The 23/24 Directors Lab is for space-holders, world-makers, leaders, creatives and dreamers looking to grow their directing practice.
-Participants will receive mentorship, participate in workshops and labs with a professional director.
-This year’s program participants will choose a play written by a recent Paprika or Tarragon Playwrights Unit alumni as the focus of their learning, with the opportunity to have an excerpt of their work-in-process shared at the festival.
-We will accept three participants that will co-create – with the facilitator – a path of growth that supports their journey in creative collaboration and world-building.
-Workshops and labs will be responsive to the participant’s needs, and are a chance for experimentation with emergent directorial approaches and practices.
+The 25/26 Directors Lab is for dreamers, space-holders, world-makers and creative leaders wanting to start or grow their directing practice.
+Throughout this five month lab, artists will receive mentorship, and participate in workshops and labs with a professional director.
+This year’s program artists will choose a play written by an emerging writer as the focus of their learning, with the opportunity to have an excerpt of their work-in-process shared at the festival.
+We will accept two artists that will co-create – with the facilitator – a path of growth that supports their journey in creative collaboration and world-building.
+Workshops and labs will be responsive to the artists’ needs, and are a chance for experimentation with emergent directorial approaches and practices.

 Facilitator